sedwardstx/DprgArchiveAgent/docs/cli_usage.md

-  -kw, --keyword TEXT         Filter by keyword (can be used multiple times) -s, --min-score FLOAT       Minimum score threshold -t, --type TEXT             Search type: dense, sparse, or hybrid  [default: dense] --help                      Show this message and exit.
+  -kw, --keyword TEXT         Filter by keyword (can be used multiple times) -s, --min-score FLOAT       Minimum score threshold -t, --type TEXT             Search type: dense, sparse, or hybrid  [default: dense] -ti, --title TEXT           Search for documents by title --help                      Show this message and exit.
 ```